 On March 3, 2004, Uecker and Associates, Inc. as the assignee for the benefit of the creditors of PGC SYSTEMS, INC. f.k.a.
 Portera Systems Inc. filed a request for arbitration demanding payment from the Company for the amounts due under the agreement in the amount of \$175,700.
 On March 31, 2004, the Company filed an Answering Statement to the Request of Uecker & Associates denying each and every allegation contained in the Claim filed by Uecker & Associates and stating NetSol's affirmative defenses.
 There was an administrative conference scheduled with the case manager of the American Arbitration Association on March 17, 2004.
-An arbitrator has been selected and the parties are selecting dates for arbitration in this matter and reach a favorable resolution.
+An arbitrator has been selected and the parties are selecting dates for arbitration in this matter.
+The Company intends to vigorously defend itself in this matter and reach a favorable resolution.